Children's Day: Ukraine

+From 2025, this Day is celebrated on November 20, as amended by the presidential decree.

 United Kingdom

 Children's Day was established in the United Kingdom in 1954 by the United Nations General Assembly, so as to create "a day of worldwide fraternity and understanding between children".
 However, Children's Day in the UK is not celebrated on the United Nation's nominated date of 20 November.
 "National Children's Day" is celebrated in the summer instead to allow children the chance to go outside on the day they are celebrated.
 In 2022, it was celebrated on Sunday 15 May.

+Vatican

+From 25 to 26 May 2024, the Vatican celebrated its first ever World's Children's Day festival, first in Rome's Olympic Stadium and then the next day in Saint Peter's Square.
+Pope Francis afterwards announced that the next Vatican World Children's Day would not be held until September 2026.

 North America

 Canada

 National Child Day has been proclaimed across Canada since 1993 to commemorate the United Nations' adoption of two documents centered on children's rights: the United Nations Declaration of the Rights of the Child on 20 November 1959, and the United Nations Convention on the Rights of the Child on 20 November 1989.
 The "Child Day Act" outlines human rights to which children, under the age of 18, are entitled by law.
 This Act promotes awareness and teaches children that they have rights, like adults do, under the law.
 The date of celebration is 20 November.